HearRelay

 Response targets

-First response |
+Severity First response Target resolution

-within 24 hours |
+Critical within 24 hours within 7 days

-within 3 days |
+High within 3 days within 30 days

 These are targets, not guarantees.